Key Stage 3 subjects

 • To display creative expression which leads to improved well-being, and support their study experience.
 The study of other cultures through Art has strong links with Religious Education, History, English, and Media.

-- Become proficient in drawing, painting, printing, sculpture and other art, craft and design techniques
+● Become proficient in drawing, painting, self-expression, sculpture and other art, craft and design techniques.

 Year 7 Art